d120/pyophase/README.md

 * Maybe create a user for Django/WSGI applications (e.g. `django`)
 * Clone this repository into a proper directory (e.g. `/srv/pyophase`)
 * Maybe create MySQL database and proper user
-* Create the file `pyophase/settings_local.py` and fill it with production settings (it will be included automatically and overrides default settings)
+* Create the file `pyophase/settings_local.py` and fill it with production settings (it will be imported by `settings.py` and overrides default settings)
 * Create a virtualenv (e.g. `virtualenv -p python3 venv`)
 * For serving WSGI applications, one can install `uwsgi`, create an ini file under `/etc/uwsgi/` with the proper configuration and configure the webserver to use mod-proxy-uwsgi to make the application accessible.
 The webserver should also serve the static files.
 * Run all the relevant commands from the Updates section